lmaisenbacher/slapdash/docs/components.md

 ## Dicts

-Dictionaries cannot be exposed by the server, hence they are not allowed inside a plugin (if not hidden).
+Dictionaries cannot be exposed by the server, hence they are not allowed inside a dashboard (if not hidden).
 The preferred way to obtain a nested structure with named attributes is to define a class for it.

 ## Classes